AKuederle/AKuederle.github.io/quicktips/_posts/14-04-2015-The-proper-way-to-create-a-numpy-array-using-a-for-loop.md

 comments: True
 ---

-A typical task you come around when analysing data with Python is to run a computation line or column wise on a numpy array and store the results in a new one.
+A typical task you come around when analyzing data with Python is to run a computation line or column wise on a numpy array and store the results in a new one.
 Ok - sounds not too bad:

 1. Initialize an empty array to store the results in